National Honor Society Essay: 3 Examples, 4 Pillars & 5 Tips

 5. Avoid Common Mistakes

-Final Tip: Your essay should answer: "Why do I deserve to be in NHS—and how will I uphold its values?"
+Final Tip: Your essay should answer two questions: "Why am I ready for NHS, and how will I uphold its values after selection?"

 National Honor Society Essay Examples